viral32111/database/README.md

 The configuration file is created at `config/viral32111/database.json` upon starting the server with the mod for the first time.

-If this file does not exist, then download [the default configuration file](/src/main/resources/configuration.json) and move it there.

 ## License

 Copyright (C) 2023 [viral32111](https://viral32111.com).